 - Do not drive onto the wrong side of the road, run a red light, or make an illegal turn.

 - It is against the law to fail to give way to an emergency vehicle.

 - Be aware that there could be more than one emergency vehicle and they could be travelling from different directions.

-- Remember, erratic driving can cause further accidents so always practice caution on the road.
+Remember, erratic driving can cause further accidents so always practice caution on the road.

-Remember under the Civil Defence Act, it is an offence to obstruct a person carrying out or performing emergency duties.
+Under the Civil Defence Act, it is an offence to obstruct a person carrying out or performing emergency duties.
 Offenders can be fined up to $5,000, jailed for up to six months, or both.